Behavioral Health Services Act

 In addition, based on learning from previous engagement efforts, Behavioral Health Services is expanding opportunities to discuss specific topics including accessibility, care coordination and navigation, community outreach and education, crisis response services, culturally appropriate and affirming care, support for people experiencing homelessness, services for youth and transition age youth, and workforce capacity and diversity.

-• Will the Public Comment Period change?
+• Will the 30-day Public Comment Period change?

 No. Under BHSA, counties are still required to provide a 30-day minimum public comment period for their Integrated Plans or Annual Updates.
 Counties will also continue to conduct Public Hearings on the draft of Integrated Plans or Annual Updates at the close of 30-day public comment periods.